 Headache.

-Do You Need a License to do Mold Inspection in Florida?
+Do You Need a License to Perform Mold Inspection in Florida?

-Yes, you need a mold inspector license to perform mold inspections in Florida.
-The state of Florida requires mold inspectors to have a mold certification from the Environmental Assessment Association (EAA).
+Absolutely a mold inspector license is essential for conducting mold inspections in Florida.
+The state mandates that mold inspectors obtain certification from the Environmental Assessment Association (EAA).

-The Florida Department of Business and Professional Regulation is responsible for licensing and regulating mold assessors and remediators.
+The Florida Department of Business and Professional Regulation takes charge of licensing and regulating mold assessors and remediators.